GfSE/SAF-Specification/viewpoints/System-Requirement-Traceability-Viewpoint.md

 * Which Stakeholder Requirements are addressed by System Requirements?
 * Which system interface is addressed by a system requirement?
 ## Presentation
-A System Requirement Dependency Matrix featuring relationships from every SOI System Requirements to modeling elements such as
+A System Requirement Dependency Matrix featuring relationships for every System Requirement to the functional domain level
+* System Use Case
-* System Story
+* System Capability
 * System Context Definition
 * System Context Exchange
-* System Functional Scenario
 * System Context Interaction
-Referring to a Stakeholder Requirement the dependency relation is <<derive>>, otherwise <<refine>>.
+* System Process
+* System State

 ## Profile Model Reference
 * [SAF_SFV08a_View](../stereotypes.md#SAF_SFV08a_View)